You can earn up to $7500.00 in wage subsidy per student!

 - You are a registered Canadian business or organization

-- You are not a federal or provincial government group
+- You are not a federal, provincial or municipal government group or a large financial sector employer

 - You have the financial capacity to hire a student for a part of full time work term, pay them consistently and provide a meaningful work experience